ACT — Trinsic

 Hold the thought as an object

-Now, without changing anything about it, simply hold it.
+Without changing anything about it, simply hold it.
 Look at it with curiosity rather than fear.
 You are the one holding it.
 It is not holding you.